KikuAI-Lab/reliapi/docs/wiki/Overview.md

 ## What is ReliAPI?

-ReliAPI is a small reliability layer for **any HTTP API** — REST services, internal microservices, and LLM calls.
+ReliAPI is a small reliability layer for **ANY HTTP API and ANY LLM API**.
 It provides retries, circuit breaker, cache, idempotency, and predictable cost controls in a single, self-hostable gateway.

-**ReliAPI is not limited to LLM calls.**

-It can sit in front of *any* HTTP-based API — payment services, SaaS APIs, internal microservices — and apply the same retry, circuit breaker, cache, idempotency, and error handling policies in a uniform way.
+**ReliAPI works for any HTTP-based API** — payment services, SaaS APIs, internal microservices, and LLM providers.
+It applies the same retry, circuit breaker, cache, idempotency, and error handling policies uniformly across all API types.

 ---